ifgarces/TomaRamosApp_rails/docs/contributing.md

 - Added standard modal automatically displayed when a host with no session (cookies) access any page
 - Also added blank JavaScript files properly included for each controller
 ```

+## Languages

+Git commit messages and ALL code (including code documentation) must be in english, as it is the standard in the software industry.
+Markdown documents should also be in english.
+Other ways of communication (e.g. GitHub issues and GitHub discussion) has to be in spanish.

 ## 3. IDE recommendations